felgari/ycas/README.md

 * Reduction using bias and flat images.
 * Calculation of astrometry to identify the objects in the images.
 * Aperture photometry.
-* Retrieving of magnitudes corrected for the atmospheric extinction (when standard stars are available).
+* Calculation of magnitudes corrected for the atmospheric extinction (when standard stars are available).
-* Retrieving of calibrated magnitudes (when standard stars are available).
+* Calculation of calibrated magnitudes (when standard stars are available).
 * Generation of a summary with the results of the tasks performed.
 * Generation of a file log to debug the tasks performed.